Playbook System Reference

 | send-keys | AttachInput / PaneDirectInput events | Consecutive inputs within 100ms are coalesced. pane=N added when input targets a non-focused pane. |

-| wait-for | PaneOutputRaw events after a command | Last non-empty line of vt100-parsed output becomes the barrier pattern.
+| wait-for | PaneOutputRaw events after a command | Last non-empty line of structured-grid-parsed output becomes the barrier pattern.
 Digit sequences are collapsed to \d+. |

 | assert-screen | PaneOutputRaw events | Up to 3 distinctive content lines per response window become contains= checks. |